 This is why I’ve called this food blog: “Foodaholic” or more precisely the way a French speaker would pronounce it “FoodOlic”.
 Like most French”ies”, the airy h‘s are too difficult to pronounce in English, so we rather pronounce the vocal louder.
 That’s why I’ve used a capital letter “O” and cut the “h“.
 Result “The FoodOlic”.

 I grew up in a small coastal town, called Baie-Comeau, up on the North Shore region of Quebec, Canada.
-A far far away place where -30 C° (-22°F) in winter is the norm, however a beautiful hidden gem with unforgettable scenery.
+A far far away place where -30 C° (-22°F) in winter is the norm.
+However, a beautiful hidden gem with unforgettable scenery.
 Living far away didn’t stop my parents from making us travel as kids, for me and my siblings a 5 hours drive to the next big city was considered a “short trip”.
-My parents made us discover the love of the unknown and the taste to discover new things and food was a big part of that.
+My parents helped us discover the love of the unknown and food was a big part of that.
 That’s when I started my love story with food.

 I remember my first croissant in Paris, still fluffy warm and buttery, my first real slice of Italian pizza, my first Swiss chocolate bar, my first Spanish churro dip in dark chocolate, my first Mexican taco, I could go on and on… those were all eye opening, exotic food for a girl from the North Pole.